 Types of "billing" errors.
 The procedures apply only to billing errors, which include:

-- math errors
+- a math error

 The credit card company must respond in a timely manner.
 The credit or charge card company must acknowledge receipt of your letter within 30 days, unless it corrects the bill within that time.
 Then, within two billing cycles (but not more than 90 days), the company must either correct the error or explain why it believes the amount on the statement is correct.
 If the company does not comply with these time limits, it forfeits up to $50 of any amount you might owe.
 In California, if the company doesn't comply with the 90-day limit, you don't have to pay any portion of the disputed balance.